 Ted Elliott has become known for his forward-thinking approach to technology, and his belief that artificial intelligence (AI) can open up new avenues for innovation.
-Starting his career off in software development over 20 years ago, Ted has undertaken a variety of roles across a range of industries (Salesforce, Jobscience), culminating in his current position as the executive officer of Copado, a company responsible for automating the deployment of enterprise software.
+Starting his career in software development over 20 years ago, Ted has undertaken various roles across a range of industries (Salesforce, Jobscience), culminating in his current position as the executive officer of Copado, a company responsible for automating the deployment of enterprise software.

-Ted has since made it his mission to try and make the process of deploying software more efficient and easier, so that employees don’t have to fear every-day, manually-induced errors.
+Ted has since made it his mission to try and make deploying software more efficient and easier so that employees don’t have to fear every day, manually-induced errors.
 Over the past few years, the company has seen immense change with the introduction of AI, a technology Ted is passionate about.

-He believes a key part of making AI an effective tool for business is in having employees who understand its capabilities and its limitations.
-Citing conversations he's had with technical writers, Ted believes that the roles of low-coders and business analysts – essentially, people whose job involves feeding AI's mind – are going to be more in demand than ever before.
+He believes a key part of making AI an effective tool for business is having employees who understand its capabilities and limitations.
+Citing conversations he's had with technical writers, Ted believes that the roles of low-coders and business analysts – essentially, people whose job involves feeding AI's mind – will be more in demand than ever.

 Having grown up in Louisiana, Ted finds a particular solace in the southern city of New Orleans.
 His move there in 2018, shortly after completing his cancer treatment, mirrors his adherence to the advice of his father – to pick yourself up, dust yourself off, and keep on going.
 For Ted, this advice resonates with a passion that seems to imbue all aspects of his life.

 Ted Elliott's advice to aspiring technology leaders paints a vivid portrait of what drives him.
-"You need to take chances," says Ted, "but also recognize the blessings you have along the way and really take advantage of those opportunities.
-Not just be as cynical as you possibly can and try and break through, but to really nurture those relationships and have empathy for the kind of people around you.
+"You need to take chances," says Ted, "but also recognize the blessings you have along the way and take advantage of those opportunities.
+Not just be as cynical as you possibly can and try and breakthrough, but to nurture those relationships and have empathy for the kind of people around you.

 The above article was written, edited, and reviewed with AI assistance by experienced CEO.com journalists and researchers to produce the most accurate and highest-quality information.